-We have grown rapidly and have a limited history of operating our current cable systems, which may make it difficult for you to evaluate our performance.
+We have grown rapidly and have a limited history of operating all of our current cable systems, which may make it difficult for you to evaluate our performance.

 We began operations in 1996 and have grown rapidly since then, principally through acquisitions.
 In late 1999, we completed acquisitions that doubled the number of subscribers served by our cable systems.
-As a result, you have limited information upon which to evaluate our performance in managing our current cable systems, and our historical financial information may not be indicative of the future results we can achieve with our cable systems.
+In June and July 2001, we made other acquisitions that again doubled our subscribers.
+As a result, you have limited information upon which to evaluate our performance in managing all of our current systems, and our historical financial information may not be indicative of the future results we can achieve with our cable systems.

-If we are unable to successfully integrate our acquired cable systems, our business and results of operations could be adversely affected.
+If we are unable to successfully integrate our newly acquired cable systems, our business and results of operations could be adversely affected.

-Since January 1, 1999, we have acquired of cable systems that account for approximately 53% of our current basic subscribers.
+Since January 1, 1999, we have acquired cable systems that account for approximately 77% of our current basic subscribers.
 We may acquire more cable systems in the future, through direct acquisitions, system swaps or otherwise.
-These integration and management of the cable systems we have already acquired or may acquire, involve the following principal risks that could adversely affect our business and results of operations:
+The integration and management of the cable systems we have already acquired or may acquire involve the following principal risks that could adversely affect our business and results of operations:

-- our acquisitions may result in significant unexpected operating difficulties, liabilities or contingencies; - the integration of acquired cable systems may place significant demands on our management, diverting their attention from, and making it more difficult for them to manage, our other cable systems; - . the integration of acquired cable systems may require significant financial resources that could otherwise be used for the ongoing development of our other cable systems, including our network upgrade program; - . we may be unable to recruit additional qualified personnel which may be required to integrate and manage acquired cable systems; and - . some of our existing operational, financial and management systems may be incompatible with or inadequate to effectively integrate and manage acquired cable systems and any steps taken to implement changes in our cable systems may not be sufficient.
+- our acquisitions may result in significant unexpected operating difficulties, liabilities or contingencies; - . the integration of acquired cable systems may place significant demands on our management, diverting their attention from, and making it more difficult for them to manage, our other cable systems; - the integration of acquired cable systems may require significant financial resources that could otherwise be used for the ongoing development of our other cable systems, including our network upgrade program; - we may be unable to recruit additional qualified personnel which may be required to integrate and manage acquired cable systems; and - . some of our existing operational, financial and management systems may be incompatible with or inadequate to effectively integrate and manage acquired cable systems and any steps taken to implement changes in our cable systems may not be sufficient.